 However, you need to prep your tank and get all you need together.

 - Ammonia: above are five different ammonia sources you can use.
 However, the fishless cycle’s main idea is to create a safe way to eliminate it without poisoning your pet fish or the fish poisoning itself with its waste.
 We already said Nitrosomonas feed on ammonia but would only do that after the ammonia is introduced into the water.
-Put about 10% of ammonia into the tank.
+So put about 10 percent of ammonia into the tank.

 - Test kit: the kit prompts you to regulate the toxic compound levels (ammonia, Nitrate, and Nitrites).
 Get a reliable test kit that gives accurate readings and is easy to use.